cfengine/documentation/enterprise-cfengine-guide/settings.markdown

 ![Role Management](Settings-role.png)

-Roles are used to lmit access.
+Roles are used to limit access.
 Roles can limit access for reporting on hosts that have or do not have spcecific classes, and they can be used to limit which sketches from Design Center a user is authorized to use.